 If you know your cost of electricity, we can run a savings calculation for you.
 Or if you want, run one yourself by clicking here.

 In reality, commercial and industrial facilities won’t just replace a single light.
-In fact, many of these facilities have hundreds of lights that need replacing.
+Many of these facilities have hundreds of lights that need replacing.

-If you can save $353 a year by switching one light to LED, imagine how much you could save by switching hundreds of bulbs to LED.
+Getting the same brightness, you can save $353 a year by switching one light bulb to an LED light bulb, imagine how much you could save by switching hundreds of bulbs to LED.

-However, as we said, energy savings are just one small facet of LED lighting.
+However, as we said, savings on energy use with energy-efficient lighting is just one small facet of LED lighting.
 If you want to know about the many others, you can read about them here.

 But, even with only reduced electrical costs, LEDs’ superiority is pretty obvious.